-Levels Roles and Responsibilities Monitor physical and financial progress on implementation of RAP; SPMG - Social Development Officer Co-ordinate with district administration and NGO responsible for implementation of RAP; Translation of R&R policy in local language and ensure dissemination at state; district and community level - prepare pamphlets on policy for information dissemination Coordinate with the state and district level officials for implementation of RAP; Liaison with district administration for dovetailing of government schemes for Income Restoration Schemes Monitor physical and financial progress of implementation of RAP, Participate in the project level meetings Report progress, highlighting social issues not addressed, to provide for mid-course correction, Coordinate training of project level staff with agencies involved.
-Organise by-monthly meetings with NGO to review the progress of R&R and gender actions BUIDCO Disclosure of RAP and entitlements and also ensure that copies are made available to the PAPs; Coordinate with local official for relocation of displaced households Dissemination of Project Information at various stages of project as envisaged in the RAP Ensure community involvement in every stage of the sub project Documentation and disclosure of consultations Shall be first level of grievance redressal and will guide PAPs further to redress their grievances • Ensure disbarment of compensation and / or entitlements as per schedule Responsible for addressal of additional unforeseen impacts during construction Ensuring incorporation of social issues in DPRs Supervising the RAP tasks during implementation & its progress Collect data pertaining to the evaluation and monitoring indicators Will prepare monthly progress report and quarterly process documentation report Social Specialist of Supervision Ensure social screening of investments; Implement the agreed social mitigation measures; Consultants Implement the agreed social mitigation measures, Ensure compliance of national and other applicable laws and Acts pertaining to social, Sensitize and help build capacity of the BUIDCO officials towards the implementation of the RAP provisions.
+Levels Roles and Responsibilities Monitor physical and financial progress on implementation of RAP; SPMG - Social Co-ordinate with district administration and NGO responsible for Development Officer implementation of RAP; • Translation of R&R policy in local language and ensure dissemination at state; district and community level - prepare pamphlets on policy for information dissemination Coordinate with the state and district level officials for implementation of RAP; Liaison with district administration for dovetailing of government ashames for leasters tion Schemes. schemes for Income Restoration Schemes Manitor physical and financial progress of implementation of PAR Monitor physical and financial progress of implementation of RAP, Participate in the project level meetings Report progress, highlighting social issues not addressed, to provide for mid-course correction, Coordinate training of project level staff with agencies involved.
+Organise by-monthly meetings with NGO to review the progress of R&R and gender actions BUIDCO Disclosure of RAP and entitlements and also ensure that copies are made available to the PAPs; Coordinate with local official for relocation of displaced households Dissemination of Project Information at various stages of project as envisaged in the RAP Ensure community involvement in every stage of the sub project Documentation and disclosure of consultations Shall be first level of grievance redressal and will guide PAPs further to redress their grievances • Ensure disbarment of compensation and / or entitlements as per schedule Responsible for addressal of additional unforeseen impacts during construction Ensuring incorporation of social issues in DPRs Supervising the RAP tasks during implementation & its progress Collect data pertaining to the evaluation and monitoring indicators • Will prepare monthly progress report and quarterly process documentation report Social Specialist of Ensure social screening of investments; Supervision Implement the agreed social mitigation measures; Consultants Ensure compliance of national and other applicable laws and Acts portaining to applicable. pertaining to social, Sensitize and help build capacity of the RUIDCO officials towards the Sensitize and help build capacity of the BUIDCO officials towards the implementation of the RAP provisions.
 Assist Social Officer of BUIDCO in preparing monthly progress and quarterly process documentation reports

-Levels Roles and Responsibilities NGO Conduct the verification for the affected families and update the census and socio-economic data Develop rapport with PAPs and between PAPs and BUIDCO • Design and carry out information campaign and consultations with th local community during the implementation of the RAP, Provide information to PAPs and local community and conduct awareness on R&R Policy and distribute the policy to the affected families • Assist BUIDCO in Planning for relocation of displaced households, allotment of houses, and coordinate the entire shifting process Prepare and submit the micro plans for the PAPs Assist the PAPs in receiving the compensation and rehabilitation assistance Motivate and guide PAP for productive utilization of the compensation and assistance amount Assess the level of skills and efficiency in pursuing economic activities, identify needs for training and organize training program Assist PAPs in approaching the grievance redressal mechanism Assist the PAPs in getting benefits from the appropriate local development schemes Prepare monthly progress reports and participate in monthly review meetings Participate in the training program for capacity building Carry out other responsibilities as required from time to time
+Levels Roles and Responsibilities NGO Conduct the verification for the affected families and update the census and socio-economic data Develop rapport with PAPs and between PAPs and BUIDCO Design and carry out information campaign and consultations with the local community during the implementation of the RAP, Provide information to PAPs and local community and conduct awareness on R&R Policy and distribute the policy to the affected families Assist BUIDCO in Planning for relocation of displaced households, allotment of houses, and coordinate the entire shifting process Prepare and submit the micro plans for the PAPs Assist the PAPs in receiving the compensation and rehabilitation assistance Motivate and guide PAP for productive utilization of the compensation and assistance amount Assess the level of skills and efficiency in pursuing economic activities, identify needs for training and organize training program Assist PAPs in approaching the grievance redressal mechanism Assist the PAPs in getting benefits from the appropriate local development schemes Prepare monthly progress reports and participate in monthly review meetings Participate in the training program for capacity building Carry out other responsibilities as required from time to time